Working in a Registered CTU

 We also occasionally share details of committee roles that may be of interest to colleagues across our Network.
 You can find details here.

-Working pattern: Part time (0.8 FTE)
+Working pattern: Full or part time

-Closing date: 6 November 2025
+Closing date: 14 November 2025

 About the role